CharlesPrioux/FinalProject_2025_charles.prioux/README.md

 ## Data Preparation
-1. Download the Kuairec dataset and place the raw files in `data/raw/`.
+1. Download the Kuairec dataset.
-2. The EDA notebook will load these files and output cleaned CSVs in `data/clean/`.
+2. The EDA notebook will load these files and output cleaned CSVs in `processed_data/`.

 ## Usage